-We recorded water levels at the Siloso Point site using ONSET HOBO U20-001-04-Ti pressure-sensor tide gauges ('loggers') attached to a disused jetty.
+We recorded water levels at the Siloso Point site using ONSET HOBO U20-001-04-Ti pressuresensor tide gauges ('loggers') attached to a disused jetty.
 In this study, we use data collected from January 2021 to June 2024.
 The data collection and data processing protocols can be found in Tan et al. (2024) and are summarized below.

 Water level recordings were made in 2-, 4-, 5- or 6-minute intervals from loggers installed in a series of mostly overlapping deployments (one pair of sequential deployments did not overlap).
 The overlap periods ranged from 30 minutes to 27 days.
 The elevation of each logger was surveyed using a total station at times of installation and removal, and the elevations of all logger deployments were tied to the same reference frame as our coral surveys using benchmarks at the Siloso site.
 The average logger elevation was used if more than one reliable elevation measurement was obtained during a deployment.
+In addition to repeat total station surveys of the logger elevation, we repeatedly measured from the logger to a fixed point on the jetty above to check for physical movement of the sensor during the deployment.
+No loggers are inferred to have moved from their installation height.

-We compensated each logger deployment using barometric pressure recorded by an ONSET HOBO U20L-04 pressure sensor and the distance from the water surface to the logger sensor at a specific time (a 'water surface-to-logger' measurement made using a tape measure).
-We also measured water level on the reef directly with a water tube/ruler and surveyed the elevation of the reef substrate at this point using the total station (a 'direct survey').
-For the direct survey, we recorded water level in five second increments for two minutes and calculated the mean water level for this two-minute period.
-We repeated the water surface-to-logger and direct survey measurements several times during each logger deployment and calibrated the logger output by minimizing the residuals between field measurements and logger readings.
+We compensated each logger deployment using barometric pressure recorded by an ONSET HOBO U20L-04 pressure sensor and the distance from the water surface to the logger sensor at a specific time measured using a tape measure (henceforth a 'tape-measure measurement').
+We also measured water level on the reef directly with a graduated rod and surveyed the elevation of the reef substrate at this point using the total station (a 'graduated-rod measurement').
+For the graduated rod measurements, we recorded water level in five-second increments for two minutes and calculated the mean water level for this two-minute period.
+We repeated the tape-measure measurements and graduated-rod measurements several times during each logger deployment and calibrated the logger output by minimizing the residuals between field measurements and logger readings.
 The calibrations were performed independently for each deployment, except for the 1st August-11th October 2022 deployment as we did not obtain any reliable field measurements during this period.
-For the 1st August-11th October 2022 deployment, we shifted the data to minimize the misfit between the two deployments in the 27th September to 11th October 2022 overlap period.
+For the 1st August-11th October logger to minimize the misfit between the two deployments in the 27th September to 11th October 2022 overlap period.

-Once calibrated, all logger deployments were combined, and one of the logger outputs from the overlapping periods was removed.
+Once calibrated, all logger deployments were combined, and one of the logger outputs from each overlap period was removed.
+The deployment with the smaller residuals between logger output and tape-measure / graduated-rod measurements was retained.
 Post-calibration residuals between the water levels recorded by the loggers and our field measurements have a standard deviation of 2.7 cm (Figure S1).

-We repeatedly measured from the logger to a fixed point on the jetty above to check for physical movement of the sensor during the deployment.
-We also used the repeat water surface-to-logger measurements and direct surveys to check for instrument drift within each deployment.
+We used the repeat tape-measure measurements and graduated-rod measurements to check for instrument drift within each deployment.
 Where necessary, we validated the logger's water level readings using a separate tide gauge installed at a nearby site (St John's Island) and photographs of coral emersion/submersion on the Siloso Point reef.

 Figure S1.
-Difference between water levels recorded by the tide gauge and field measurements of water level at the site.
-Residuals calculated after compensation using barometric pressure and refined calibration using a vertical shift to minimize misfit between field observations and logger recordings.
+Difference between water levels recorded by the tide gauge and field measurements of water level at the Siloso Point site.
+Residuals were calculated after compensation and after refining the calibration by minimizing the misfit between field observations and logger recordings.